The Cost of AI in Healthcare: Crucial Factors to Evaluate

 Did You Know?

-As of 2025, over 63% of large healthcare providers in the U.S. have integrated at least one AI solution into their clinical or administrative workflows.
-That’s a massive jump from just 23% in 2020.
+As of 2025, 63% of large healthcare providers in the U.S. have adopted at least one AI solution in their clinical or administrative workflows.
+This is up from 23% in 2020.

 Initial Development vs. Long-Term AI Cost